microcks/community/install/aws/keycloak-installation.md

 - Click `Add User` and enter a `Username`, `Email` and Click `Save`.
 - Go to the `Credentials` tab, set a `password`, and save it.

 🎉 Congratulations!
-You have successfully deployed Keycloak on AWS Elastic Kubernetes Service (EKS) with AWS Aurora (PostegreSQL) Database.
+You have successfully deployed Keycloak on AWS Elastic Kubernetes Service (EKS) with AWS Aurora (PostgreSQL) Database.

 ---